1:1 meetings

 • Ask for feedback.
 A simple, "What do you think?" or "What's going well?" can prompt meaningful conversation.

 • When giving feedback, avoid phrases like "How's it going?" or "How's work going?"
-These phrases don't foster engagement, and they don't give people a chance to share insights into what's going on.
+These phrases don't foster employee engagement, and they don't give people a chance to share insights into what's going on.

 • Ask for different opinions: Feedback is contextual.
 By asking your employees for feedback, you're giving yourself the opportunity to incorporate different perspectives into your work.